 The Odyssey Project thanks Bob Auerbach for his incredible generosity!

 Read more about Bob’s story in the Wisconsin State Journal!

 Click below to help seed an endowment fund to sustain Odyssey’s growth!

 To mail your gift:

 Send a check made payable to UW Foundation indicating that you would like to support the Friends of Odyssey Family Fund.
-Make sure to also include that your gift is in honor of Robert (Bob) Auerbach to ensure your gift is matched!
+Make sure to also include that your gift is in honor of Robert (Bob) Auerbach to ensure your gift is applied toward the endowment!

 US Bank Lockbox 78807

 Milwaukee, WI 53278-0807